Songmu/p5-DBIx-FixtureLoader/README.md

 # NAME

-DBIx::FixtureManager - It's new $module
+DBIx::FixtureLoader - It's new $module

 # SYNOPSIS

-    use DBIx::FixtureManager;
+    use DBIx::FixtureLoader;

 # DESCRIPTION

-DBIx::FixtureManager is ...
+DBIx::FixtureLoader is ...

 # LICENSE